AnonJr/AnonJr.com/_posts/2021-07-28-CoffeeCraft-S02-Rethinkomg my Farms.md

 ---
-title: "CoffeeCraft S02: Villager Stations"
+title: "CoffeeCraft S02: Rethinking My Farms"
-description: "Started with the intention to build up a hall for the villagers ... as soon as I get some.
-Got distracted with other things.
-XMedic_Frog and Arcaidius join in to chat."
+description: "Having a little trouble arranging things, so I'm taking a step back and rethinking my farms and such.
+I took the time to remodel the slime farm while I was at it.
+It now has an off switch, and I can hook it up to a clock to flush the slimes faster.
+I plan on the mob farm running to the same storage/killing platform."
-date: 2021-09-16 18:30:00
+date: 2021-07-28 18:30:00
 tags:
 - CoffeeCraft
 - Minecraft